 4. The COVID-19 pandemic has magnified the issue of supplier risk management.
 Do you see this as an opportunity to promote supplier diversity as part of overall risk management?

 Absolutely, and this lends itself to our original definition of supplier diversity extending to a variety of diverse initiatives.
-One of the main benefits of supplier diversity is the agile and innovative nature that diverse suppliers bring to the table.
+One of the main benefits of supplier diversity is the agile and innovative nature that various suppliers bring to the table.
 Pairing this with the ability to source from multiple demographics and geographic locations allows organizations themselves to be flexible and agile in the face of disruptions.

 5. How much is too much supplier diversity?

 This is another thing that needs to be taken case by case.
 Every organization’s needs are different, and diversity must be scaled accordingly.
 It’s important not to force diversity for diversity’s sake, but there are clear advantages to supplier diversity if done correctly.
 Like anything else, if it’s overdone or forced then the benefits can be minimized, and you can end up with contradicting and confusing strategies without a clear goal in sight.
 It may be easy to get caught up and spread yourself too thin but remember: supplier diversity should be done strategically, proactively, and purposefully.